 - Procurement to determine ad’s legal authority.

-The Department is responsible for securing applicable PA or HRM approval prior to submitting ad paperwork to Procurement..
+The Department is responsible for securing applicable Strategic Communications or HRM approval prior to submitting ad paperwork to Procurement.

-Communications and University Relations must review, edit & approve all non-employment ads, whether general or department-specific in nature and purpose.
+The Division of Strategic Communications must review, edit & approve all non-employment ads, whether general or department-specific in nature and purpose.

-Per PS-10, PA is charged with ensuring that all advertisements contribute favorably to the image of the University and are consistent with defined standards relative to content, format, graphics, etc, regardless of media type.
+Per PS-10, Strategic Communications is charged with ensuring that all advertisements contribute favorably to the image of the university and are consistent with defined standards relative to content, format, graphics, etc, regardless of media type.

 HRM must review, edit & approve employment ads for content, format and language per PS-1, to ensure protection and legal compliance with all current federal, state & local employment requirements, i.e. EEOC, ADA, University/Civil Service, etc.